martinaspeciale/nyc-taxi-mysql-pipeline/README.md

 LINES TERMINATED BY '\n'
 IGNORE 1 ROWS;
 ```
-Enabling `LOCAL INFILE`, which by default is disabled in MySQL for security reasons.
+## # Enabling `LOCAL INFILE`

-You must:
+`LOCAL INFILE` is by default disabled in MySQL for security reasons.
+Here are the steps to enable it:

 - Step 1: Enable it on the server:
 ```
 SET GLOBAL local_infile = 1;